iamalexyundev/learning-rust/README.md

 ## Currently at

-Chapter 7.4: Bringing Paths into Scope with the use Keyword
+Chapter 7: Managing Growing Projects with Packages, Crates, and Modules (review)